Originally published on February 21, 2017 (minor revisions to images)

 Where were you able to practice?

-Out the back of house; I was lucky enough to have some big, 20ft x 10ft wall space, so I used that, and whenever I moved into the Loft I did a bit of practice in there.
+Out the back of the house; I was lucky enough to have some big, 20ft x 10ft wall space, so I used that, and whenever I moved in to the Loft I did a bit of practice in there.
 I haven’t done an awful lot of practice work, it’s something that I’ve always wanted to do but I find myself just learning as I go along really.

 What’s the significance of the hand in your work?